-CHICAGO -- Rights to benefits under the Railroad Retirement Act also carry responsibilities for reporting events that may affect the payment of these benefits to the employee or to members of the employee's family.
+Rights to benefits under the Railroad Retirement Act also carry responsibilities for reporting events that may affect the payment of these benefits to the employee or to members of the employee's family.
 If these events are not reported, benefit overpayments can occur that have to be repaid, sometimes with interest and penalties.

 For employees first eligible for a railroad retirement annuity and a Federal, State or local government pension after 1985, there may be a reduction in tier I for receipt of a public pension based, in part or in whole, on employment not covered by social security or railroad retirement after 1956.
-This may also apply to certain other payments not covered by social security, such as payments from a non-profit organization or from a foreign government or a foreign employer.
+This also applies to certain other payments not covered by social security, such as payments from a non-profit organization or from a foreign government or a foreign employer.
 However, it does not include military service pensions, payments by the Department of Veterans Affairs, or certain benefits payable by a foreign government as a result of a totalization agreement between that government and the United States.

 If an employee is receiving a disability annuity, tier I benefits for the employee and spouse may, under certain circumstances, be reduced for receipt of workers' compensation or public disability benefits.

-3. Can earnings cause railroad retirement overpayments?
+3. What other event is a major cause of railroad retirement overpayments?

-Annuitants who work after retirement and expect that their earnings for a year will be more than the annual exempt amount must promptly notify the nearest RRB field office and furnish an estimate of their expected earnings.
+Annuitants who work after retirement and expect that their earnings for a year will be more than the annual exempt amount must promptly notify the nearest Board field office and furnish an estimate of their expected earnings.
 This way their annuities can be adjusted to take the excess earnings into consideration and prevent an overpayment.
-Annuitants whose original estimate changes significantly during the year, either upwards or downwards, should also notify the RRB.
+Annuitants whose original estimate changes significantly during the year, either upwards or downwards, should also notify the Board.

 4. How do post-retirement earnings affect disability annuities?

-In addition, any work performed by a disabled annuitant may be considered an indication of an individual's recovery from disability, regardless of the amount of earnings.
+In any case, work performed by a disabled annuitant may be considered an indication of an individual's recovery from disability, regardless of the amount of earnings.
 Therefore, any earnings by a disability annuitant must be reported promptly to avoid potential overpayments.